digital4better/fruggr-samples/functional-units/fruggr-scanner/README.md

 - [Docker Desktop](https://docs.docker.com/desktop/)/Engine (Windows/WSL, MacOS, Linux)
 - Docker Compose (usually bundled with Docker Desktop)

-You also need a Fruggr digital service, with "admin" permission, where you can get [your CI/CD Access Token](https://wiki.fruggr.io/hc/fr/articles/9694438970653).
+You also need a Fruggr digital service, with "owner" permission, where you can get [your CI/CD Access Token](https://wiki.fruggr.io/hc/fr/articles/9694438970653).
 It is named later `FRUGGR_API_KEY`.

 ## Samples